noufbmdev/FSND_03_Coffee_Shop_Full_Stack/README.md

 ### Tasks

 #### Setup Auth0

-7. Test your endpoints with [Postman](https://getpostman.com).
-    - Sign into each account and make note of the JWT.
     - Right-clicking the postman collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
-    - Run the collection and correct any errors.
     - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

 ### Frontend